Adopting a vegetarian diet means avoiding meat, fish, poultry, and other products containing these ingredients, like gelatin or rennet.

 Both products are made from soybeans, but tofu is created from pressed soy milk, whereas tempeh is made from fermenting the soybeans, resulting in different flavors and textures.
 Tofu can range from soft to firm in texture and generally has a mild taste that easily soaks up flavor.

 Tempeh, conversely, has a distinct nutty or earthy flavor and is usually quite chewy as it contains whole beans.
-This means they both have very different uses, as tofu is very versatile and can be used as an ingredient to make soft cheesecakes or crunchy deep-fried pieces that marinate in a curry.
+This means they both have very different uses, as tofu is very versatile and can be used to make soft cheesecakes or crunchy deep-fried pieces that marinate in a curry.
 In contrast, tempeh is usually used directly as a meat substitute.

 Tofu and Tempeh are excellent protein sources, with one serving of tofu having 8 grams of protein and tempeh having 16 grams and being high in fiber.